 Close

-Accreditation of courses ensures that the education and training leading to registration as a health practitioner is rigorous and prepares the graduates to practise a health profession safely.
+Course accreditation ensures that the education and training required for registration as a health practitioner is rigorous and prepares the graduates to practise a health profession safely.

-The Accreditation Authority may be a committee of a National Board, or a separate organisation.
-More information about accreditation is published on the website of each National Board.
+The accreditation authority may be a committee of a National Board, or a separate organisation.
+More information about accreditation is available on the websites for Ahpra and the National Boards.

 Back to top of page